Protocol of an interview

 Ilmi Blomberg

-In the Sub-branch on the above mentioned day in presence of Detective Juho Kakko interviewed a citizen of Soviet Russia, Ingrian Finn farmer’s daughter Anna, Antti’s daughter, Honkanen, born at June 4, 1908 in Vanha Alakylä Village, Valkeasaari Parish, Ingermanland, where she also registered and lived; has attended in Finnish Primary School for 3 years and Folk High School for 1 year and being able to read and write by Finnish as well as, to a certain extent, by Russian,.
+In the Sub-branch on the above mentioned day in presence of Detective Juho Kakko interviewed a citizen of Soviet Russia, Ingrian Finn farmer’s daughter Anna, Antti’s daughter, Honkanen, born at June 4, 1908 in Vanha Alakylä Village, Valkeasaari Parish, Ingermanland, where she also registered and lived; has attended in Finnish Primary School for 3 years and Folk High School for 1 year and being able to read and write by Finnish as well as, to a certain extent, by Russian.
 Has not been accused of crime nor sentenced nor has belonged to any associations.
 Is Lutheran by religion.
 Parents, father Antti Honkanen and mother Helena, born Kouhia, live in Alakylä.
 There are no brothers, but 2 sisters are: Maria, 17 years, and Helmi, 10 years. live at home.
 Interrogated has lived in Russia until spring of 1919, at which time the entire family moved to Finland as refugees.
 Here they lived in Terijoki and Kellomäki until May 1925, when they returned to Soviet Russia by official channels.
 Since then the interrogation subject has lived at her home there, performing house duties.

 Regarding her arrival in Finland on this occasion, she states as follows: interrogated began considering leaving to Finland prior to Christmas just past, due to being forced collectivization and being ordered to lumbering with a “norma” of 100 cubic meters, and knowing this to be excessive for her.
 The salary from a “norma” was to be 60 Roubles.
 Had spoken about the matter at home, but parents had said not to try, and that they should try and live together for as long as they could.
 The lumbering place was located near Merituittu Village, 10 km distant from home, but as interrogated didn’t own proper footwear, nor was there any food at home she could have taken for a meal, she did not attend the works.
 As a consequence of her actions, several orders arrived from the Rural Soviet that she must go to the works under the threat of a fine.
 During early March interrogated happened to be in a discussion with her present comrade Anna Maria R., who also had received the order with a similar “norma” and for same reasons as interrogated had not attended works as ordered.
 Both agreed it was better depart for Finland, as it was impossible to remain in Russia, due to not even foodstuffs being obtainable from shops.
 They had, however, not dared to attempt due to heavy cover of snow and because the border being tightly guarded.
 During the same March interrogated was given a 10 rouble fine and was notified that should the fine not be paid, property to that value would be “inventoried”.
 Interrogated turned to the Rural Soviet to enquire would the fine require payment, should she attend works.
 The Soviet notified her that the fine must be paid in any case, and she must attend works as well.
 Good Friday was stated as starting day of works and was informed that if she not then attend, the matter would proceed to court and sentence of banishment issued in accord of paragraph 75.
 During the evening preceding Good Friday, a paper from the Rural Soviet had been delivered to her home, containing the same order as had previously been verbally issued in the Soviet.
 In addition to her own name, in the paper also was the name of Anna Maria R. Interrogated did not however attend works on Good Friday as she did not wish to violate the Holy Day.
 She had heard from the village men that some had been allowed to fulfill their lumbering norm nearby to their own village on the border by debarking logs, she thought of trying to get the same, because working near to home would be easier.
 The permission to works, however, must obtained from certain Juho Teräväinen in Mainila Village.
 Accordingly, interrogated on Good Friday went to Anna Maria R. in order to ask her to accompany her.
 R. was busy, but asked interrogated to act also on her behalf.
 Interrogated proceeded alone to meet Teräväinen, to whom she stated herself and R. being unable to attend the works site near Merituittu Village due to neither possessing food or suitable footwear.
 Teräväinen permitted the debarking of logs on the shore near their village, each 50 logs should be debarked for payment of 2 roubles.
 The norm for interrogated was 1500 logs.
 Should the “norm” not be completed, the remainder was to be paid in cash.
 Upon returning interrogated notified R. that they are permitted to attend the debarking.
 On Wednesday, April 8, 1931 interrogated attended works.
 Upon becoming aware of having sufficient strength to debark 10-15 logs per day only, it became clear that her “norma” could not be completed.
 Upon on Thursday interrogated together with R. decided that they would depart to Finland, as the authorities would in any event confiscate their entire properties as payment for the uncompleted “normas”.
 It was decided that on Saturday after arrival on working place they would attempt to cross the river near their village.
 During the same Thursday interrogated discussed her leaving at home, and her parents didn’t oppose the plan.
 Additionally, on Friday it was heard in the village that on the next Wednesday all of those opposed to forced collectivization would be arrested and banished.
 Upon hearing this, both interrogated and R. ultimately made the decision to depart for Finland, because their families were opponents of collectivization.
 On Friday interrogated and R. took with them clothes which were hidden in the ground at place of their working place.
 On Saturday morning April 11,1931 interrogated left home and went via R.’s house, from where together with Anna Maria R. proceeded to their working place.
 They debarked logs until such time when the guarding soldier had passed them, at which point the previously buried clothes were uncovered and they went down to the nearby shore and entered to Finland by crossing the river.
 Having crossed the river they walked to Tulokas Village, Terijoki, where they enquiries about customs officers from a passing man.
 The man stated that he was on his way to the Luutahäntä village, but he advised interrogated and her comrade to accompany him and he would take them to the Customs Office.
 They started to walk together, but almost immediately came a horseback customs guard, which arrested both interrogated and R.